 A BRIEF HISTORY OF BEQUIA

-dating back to the first centuries of the first
+inhabitants, dating back to the first centuries of the

-origins lay in the northern coastal regions of South
+whose origins lay in the northern coastal regions of

-America.
-Travelling in large dug-out canoes, they came
+South America.
+Travelling in large dug-out canoes, they

-in successive waves of migration up through the islands,
+came in successive waves of migration up through the

-with the smaller islands such as Bequia being the last
+islands, with the smaller islands such as Bequia being

-to be occupied on any meaningful or permanent basis.
+the last to be occupied on any meaningful or permanent

 Around 1400 AD there was a final wave of migration into the region, this time bringing what are now known as the Island Caribs, who assimilated themselves into the existing indigenous population and absorbed most of their culture.
 It was these same Caribs in the Lesser Antilles who later tried to resist the onslaught of European colonization in the Antilles in the 16th and 17th centuries; driven out from other islands in the Antillean chain, they finally made the island of St. Vincent their homeland.